SethBling/PBChance/README.md

 **It displays E3 no times found in S# [Segment name] for a moment*

 PBChance can't find historical times, gives a warning and uses best split time instead.
-This can happen, if the setting "Only consider splits, which are faster than best Split x # percent" is set too low.
+This can in certain circumstances happen, if the setting "Only consider splits, which are faster than best Split x # percent" is set too low.

 **What's the difference between 0.00% and 0%?*